Getting error code 229 on your Lennox® furnace?

 It’s important to have an Expert like one from Komfort Air in Mint Hill finish repairing or replacing this part.
 Our technicians are NATE certified, which means they’re well-prepared to fix a furnace error like the one you’re experiencing.

-We want you to be completely content with our furnace repair.
+We want you to be completely content with our furnace repair in Mint Hill.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works